 At Rigby Hall School we believe that the development of language and literacy skills is a high priority.
 Language is the main tool of learning and communication; it is present in all aspects of school life and the world beyond.
 Therefore, we aim to place English at the heart of the curriculum.
 We aim to enable all children to become literate; to be able to read and write with confidence, using words and/or symbols and signing.
 Children should be able to express themselves clearly using a suitable method of communication and know how to listen to others.
 Children at Rigby Hall School will use their English skills to communicate and work effectively with others to develop as independent learners.
 We aim to ensure children's literacy skills are taught through school, which will allow them to become active participants in society, beyond the school community.

-Children learn Literacy skills through a thematic approach from Early Years up to KS3.
+Children learn Literacy skills through a thematic approach from Early Years up to KS4.
 Teachers plan individually for the children, tailoring the learning to the children's individual needs.
-Children cover non-fiction, poetry and fiction topics equally throughout the year, with specific lessons for handwriting, reading, phonics and communication.
+Children cover non-fiction, poetry and fiction topics equally throughout the year, with specific lessons for handwriting, reading, phonics (up to KS2) and communication.

-Pupils in KS3 access reading through 1.1 sessions with an adult, guided reading sessions and cross-curricular through lessons that involve shared, individual and guided reading.
+Pupils in KS3 access reading through 1.1 sessions with an adult, guided reading sessions and cross-curricular reading.
+Children consolidate their previously taught phonics skills by reading phonics books at their level which are age appropriate.
 During 1.1 and guided reading sessions children work through individual targets and discuss a text at their level within these sessions.